bryan-at-looker/embed-sdk-sko-markdown/section1.md

 ### .env: Environment variables

-On your command line in the integrated terminal; rename a couple files
+On your command line in the integrated terminal (VS Code); rename a couple files

 ```
 mv .env.example .env